sinugotshifhiwa4/playwright-typescript-automation-framework/README.md

-## Pre-Qualifications Test Automation Framework – Playwright + TypeScript
+## Playwright Test Automation Framework

 This repository contains the **Playwright Test Automation Framework** for Comcorp instances, built using **Playwright** and **TypeScript**.
 Designed with **scalability**, **security**, and **maintainability** in mind, it supports end-to-end **UI**, **API**, and **database** test automation.